Printmaking: Monotype, Intaglio, Etching, Photogravure and Screenprinting

 Intaglio

-Description: inmbul1a Polymer intaglio is a recently developed form of intaglio that avoids some of the toxicity of the traditional methods.
+inmbul1a Polymer intaglio is a recently developed form of intaglio that avoids some of the toxicity of the traditional methods.
 Photopolymer films adhered to copper plates are used to create intaglio prints.
 The plate is exposed to ultraviolet light shining through a transparency that contains the image that will be printed from the completed plate.
 The plate is then placed in a solution of sodium carbonate as a developer and, finally, inked and printed.

 Ultraviolet light is used to transfer a digital image printed in black on a transparency to light-sensitive gelatin film.
 The gelatin film is then adhered to a flat, polished copper plate.
 The image is developed on the copper plate using hot water.